Is the dog allowed to go to bed?

 A Yes word for eternity

 For the four-legged friend, it would be catastrophic if, after days, weeks, months or even years, you suddenly said: “You haven’t lost anything in bed from now on.”
-The consequences could be devastating – from behavioral disorders to the complete breakdown of the human-animal relationship.
+The consequences could be devastating – from behavioural disorders to the complete breakdown of the human-animal relationship.
 In short, once yes means always yes.

 Take hygienic precautions